 Optional Tool 5 Create and use 3 truck magnets or bumper stickers with message for public works vehicles or other town vehicles or shrink wrap one town vehicle with message.

-Optional Tool 6: Offer one local or regional workshop and training for use of Litterati Ap to the Conservation Commission or other local interested group.
+Optional Tool 6: Offer one local or regional workshop and training for use of litter tracking Aps to the Conservation Commission or other local interested group.
 The workshop may be conducted in cooperation with other SMSWG communities as long as two workshops are offered to the region each year this tool is used.

 Optional Tool 7 Install/Maintain pet waste bag and disposal posts at two high traffic locations for dog walkers.